IntersectMBO/cardano-coin-selection/information/specification.md

 # Implementations

-This section will describe the coin selection algorithms used by Cardano Wallet.
+This section describes the coin selection algorithms used by Cardano Wallet.

 These algorithms implement a [common interface](#interface), as described above.